DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/positionConfig/boundaryOffset/boundaryOffset.md

 ---
 ---
 ##### shortDescription
-Specifies the offset of the boundaries from the [boundary](/Documentation/ApiReference/Common/Object_Structures/positionConfig/#boundary) element.
+Specifies the offset of boundaries from the [boundary](/Documentation/ApiReference/Common/Object_Structures/positionConfig/#boundary) element.

 ---
 The offset is specified in pixels.
-To set this option, use an object with the **x** and **y** fields or a string value that indicates the horizontal and vertical offsets separated by a whitespace character.
-Positive offsets narrow the boundaries, negative offsets widen the boundaries.
+To set this option, use an object with the **x** and **y** fields.
+These fields specify  horizontal and vertical offsets, respectively.
+Alternatively, you can use a string value that indicates the offsets separated by a whitespace character.
+A positive offset narrows the boundaries; a negative offset widens the boundaries.

 In the following code, left and right boundaries are narrowed (**x** is 50), but top and bottom boundaries are widened (**y** is -50).